-There’s no need to wary your eyes and mind with spreadsheets upon spreadsheets of information.
-For the best fundraising efforts and ideas, invest in a CRM that can immediately display the volunteers who have not yet donated, unfulfilled pledges, major donors, and other pertinent opportunities that your organization may otherwise miss.
+There’s no need to tire your eyes and mind with spreadsheets upon spreadsheets of information.
+For the best fundraising efforts and ideas, invest in a CRM that can immediately display the volunteers who have not yet donated, who have unfulfilled pledges, major donors, and other pertinent opportunities your organization may otherwise miss.

 Now that you have successfully invested in the tools to construct a powerful base of donor data for your fundraising recipe, you must bring all the ingredients together to make the best fundraising strategy or idea yet.

 The results from your prospect research can guide you to something that may need to be revamped to help your fundraiser soar.
+For more ideas on how to develop your prospective research into actionable steps, look over some of DonorSearch’s strategies.
 By fully realizing your resources and leveraging your prospective donor list, you can begin to steward individuals for donations with legitimate leads.

 Increase Donor Stewardship

-Therefore, to maximize donor retention and to encourage donors to engage in a continuous relationship with your organization, try these methods to stewarding donors:
+Therefore, to maximize donor retention and to encourage donors to engage in a continuous relationship with your organization, try these methods for stewarding donors:

-- Print your gratitude by acknowledging your donors in your publications.
+- Thank and acknowledge your donors in your publications

 Incorporating these methods into your current donor steward strategy can help your organization respect and maintain the necessary relationships with each and every donor who supports your work.

-And while ensuring that your donors feel your gratitude, it’s important to help them make the biggest impact they can—that’s where offering matching gift opportunities comes in.
+While ensuring your donors feel your gratitude, it’s important to help them make the biggest impact they can, which is where offering matching gift opportunities comes in.